oauthjs/node-oauth2-server/CONTRIBUTING.md

 **However, please read our [security policy](./SECURITY.md), before taking actions.**

+## Guiding principles

+Before contributing to this project it is important to understand how this project and it's collaborators views itself regarding it's scope and purpose.

+### OAuth2 standard compliance

+This project aims full standard compliance.
+All improvements on functionality, as well as security implications, are done in a way that the standard remains as the highest reference of choice.

+### Framework agnostic

+Design decisions and implementations are always done with keeping in mind, that there are multiple frameworks out there that use this project.

 ## Development

 If you want to fix bugs or add new features, **please read this chapter and it's